15 Childhood mortality

 15-38 What is the Child Health Care Problem Identification Programme?

-The Child Health Care Problem Identification Programme (ChildPIP) is an important and innovative computer-based system to collect, analyse and report on childhood mortality data.
+The Child Health Care Problem Identification Programme (ChildPIP) is an important and innovative computer-based system to collect, analyse and report on childhood mortality data in hospitals.
 It was developed in South Africa and is modelled on the highly successful Perinatal Problem Identification Programme (PPIP).

 The aim of ChildPIP is to determine the mortality rates, causes of death and modifiable factors which may prevent childhood deaths.
-This should improve the quality of care that children receive in the health service.
+This should draw attention to the common causes of childhood death and improve the quality of care that children receive in the health service.

 15-39 What steps can be taken to reduce the under-5 mortality rate?